 \begin{rmk}[Learning continuous-time models] An alternative to obtain $E(f)$ for the continuous-time system \eqref{TrueSystem} by means of time derivatives of smoothed signals is to conclude on an envelope for a discrete-time representation directly from the measured input-state data.
-Then dissipativity of the continuous-time system could be analyzed by its corresponding continuous-time representation under, e.g., Euler time-discretization.
-However, it is expected by \cite{Filtervs} that latter exhibits a deteriorated performance. \end{rmk} \begin{rmk}[Numerical problems] We observed numerical problems of the solver MOSEK when solving the SOS optimization problem of Theorem~\ref{ThmDissi} and Corollary~\ref{ThmDissi2} if the state-space $\mathbb{X}$ of the states $h_1, h_2$ does not lie within the unit ball.
-Therefore, the water hights are given here in metre. \end{rmk}
+Then dissipativity of the continuous-time system could be analyzed by the continuous-time version of the discrete-time model under, e.g., Euler time-discretization.
+However, \cite{Filtervs} shows that this approach exhibits a deteriorated performance. \end{rmk} \begin{rmk}[Numerical problems] We observed numerical problems for the SOS optimization problem of Theorem~\ref{ThmDissi} and Corollary~\ref{ThmDissi2} if the state space $\mathbb{X}$ is not contained in the unit ball.
+Therefore, the water heights are given in meter. \end{rmk}